 Homeowners have more choices with well-known brands Ryobi, Cub Cadet, and EGO (along with several others) providing a handful of zero turns and more traditional lawn tractors.

 The models we’ve tested work well and do the job they’re designed for.
 However, there are two key trade-offs you need to keep in mind.
 One, there’s a big premium on the cost compared to a gas model.
 Two, at the moment, you need to plan for long charge times.

 A third consideration is simply that this class of electric lawn mower is still relatively new.
 It’s possible to keep a gas model running for 10 years or more and repower it if necessary.
 With a full electric power plant, we simply don’t know what kind of service life to expect with proper maintenance.

-As battery technology continues to move forward, keep your eyes open for the first graphene or silicone lithium batteries.
+As battery technology continues to move forward, keep your eyes open for the first graphene or silicon lithium batteries.
 They’re able to take a charge much faster than standard lithium-ion or lead-acid batteries and have the potential to get you back in the saddle quicker.

 Residential or Commercial Quality?

-On the surface, there’s not a huge difference between commercial quality and residential quality walk-behind battery lawn mowers.
+On the surface, there’s not a huge difference between commercial-quality and residential-quality walk-behind battery lawn mowers.

 At the high end, power doesn’t seem to vary much (though Milwaukee just changed that expectation).
 In fact, one of the most powerful we’ve tested—EGO’s Select Cut XP—is technically a residential model.

 What commercial battery mowers have going for them is a design and feature set that’s much more tuned in to what professionals ask for.
 Some of that is merely the difference between what homeowners and professional crews prefer on a mower.
 But there are differences in the quality of the components that brands choose for their separate lines.
 Commercial mowers have to be ready for far more service hours each week.